tgcHAI/wiseMMDC/README.md

 - **Dynamic Fields**: Add custom expense categories with editable labels
 - **Real-time Calculations**: Instant updates of totals as you type
 - **Load Sample Data**: Quick-fill button to see example comparisons
+- **💾 Local Storage**: Automatic data persistence - your inputs are saved and restored when you refresh the page

 ### 📈 Comparison Summary
 - Side-by-side cards showing Traditional vs. Online student breakdown